Hexrays/SXSW-2016_Notes/James Webb Space Telescope/readme.md

 The prescription of the mirrors

-the hubble orbits the earth
+the Hubble orbits the earth
 JWST will [orbit](http://jwst.nasa.gov/orbit.html) the sun approx 1 million miles from earth

 Can look back to 400 million years after the big bang